howardchung/opencfb/README.md

 # Quickstart

 - `npm install`
-- `npm start`: Runs the React app
+- `npm run dev`: Runs the React app
 - This project uses sql.js-httpvfs to fetch data from a statically hosted SQLite DB
 - This allows it to be deployed as a static site
-- GitHub Actions occasionally update the SQLite DB in the background using a combination of the Go and Node.js ingestion/processing services
+- GitHub Actions occasionally update the SQLite DB in the background using a combination of the Go and Node.js ingestion/processing services (server/server.ts)

 # Data Ingestion